EmilHvitfeldt/smltar/docs/05_word_embeddings.md

 For this example, let's use a window size of **four**.

-\BeginKnitrBlock{rmdnote}<div class="rmdnote">This next step is the computationally expensive part of finding word embeddings with this method, and can take a while to run.
-Fortunately, we can use the **furrr** package [@Vaughan2018] to take advantage of parallel processing because identifying skipgram windows in one document is independent from all the other documents.</div>\EndKnitrBlock{rmdnote}
+\BeginKnitrBlock{rmdpackage}<div class="rmdpackage">This next step is the computationally expensive part of finding word embeddings with this method, and can take a while to run.
+Fortunately, we can use the **furrr** package [@Vaughan2018] to take advantage of parallel processing because identifying skipgram windows in one document is independent from all the other documents.</div>\EndKnitrBlock{rmdpackage}

 ```r